Frequently Asked Questions

 Orange County Superior Court does not release DMV holds for reserving a future court date.
 A Failure to Appear hold will be released once all counts are adjudicated in Court or if the case is paid in full.
 A Failure to Pay hold will be released once the case is paid in full or by judicial order.

 Your case may be eligible for installment payments without an appearance before a Judicial Officer.
-For more information you may contact Collections by calling (877) 872-2122 or visit any Collections Department Monday through Friday between 8:00 am and 4:00 pm.
+For more information you may visit any Collections Department Monday through Friday between 8:00 am and 4:00 pm.

 The Court is under no obligation to try to find your current address.
 You have an obligation to notify the court while the case is still open of any change of address.